'Gi Joes are not real American Heroes, 'Forgotten Heroes' are!!!'

 and so many more, are a major part of my childhood memories.

-why he made this movie, I ordered it.
-I have missed the great war movies that
+this movie, I ordered it.
+I have missed the great war movies that were pro-American

-were pro-American and showed heroic actions of our troops.
-My husband and I
+and showed heroic actions of our troops.
+My husband and I have pretty much

-have pretty much stopped watching movies coming out of Hollywood.
-We’re just
+stopped watching movies coming out of Hollywood.
+We’re just plain sick and

-plain sick and tired of sitting down to let go of our daily stuff and be entertained
+tired of sitting down to let go of our daily stuff and be entertained to find we’re

-to find we’re being lectured on the liberal’s agenda of hating America and/or our
+being lectured on the liberal’s agenda of hating America and/or our Military.

-Military.
-There are so many wonderful and inspring stories about our Military
+There are so many wonderful and inspring stories about our Military out there just

-out there just waiting to be told.
-But the media can’t even bring itself to
+waiting to be told.
+But the media can’t even bring itself to report on our

-report on our Finest unless it’s report after report about torture (mostly bogus),
+Finest unless it’s report after report about torture (mostly bogus), civilian deaths

-civilian deaths (so many found to be untrue) and how “demoralized” and “broken” our
+(so many found to be untrue) and how “demoralized” and “broken” our troops are.

-troops are.
-So, to think Hollywood (the bastion of Liberalism and “Blame America
+So, to think Hollywood (the bastion of Liberalism and “Blame America First”) would

-First”) would even consider making a movie that showed the truth of all the great
+even consider making a movie that showed the truth of all the great things and personal

 If you feel as we do, please go on over to “Forgotten